CSUF-CPSC120-2019F23-24/starter_labex05/prob02/README.md

 # Hints
 1. The compiler outputs the line number and column of the error if a compile time error is encountered e.g., `main.cpp:27:37` indicates an error in your code on line 27, column 37
-1. Make sure the username output includes both of the initials that you type for middle name and last name
+1. Make sure the username output includes the quotation marks as well as both of the initials that you type for middle name and last name

 # Sample Output
 ```